rdguez-mariano/rdguez-mariano.github.io/pages/sift-aid.md

 #### Testing on all keypoints from Affine-RootSIFT

 This test appears in our paper as Test II in Table 1.
-It can be obtained with a simple hack, simply modify csv files in *acc-tests* folder in the following way:
+It can be obtained with a simple hack, simply modify csv files in the *acc-tests* folder by:
 - Download and compile [Fast image matching by affine simulations](https://github.com/rdguez-mariano/fast_imas_IPOL).
-- Execute the command below and the output csv files should override csv files in the *acc-tests* folder.
+- Execute the command below and its output csv files should override csv files in the *acc-tests* folder.

 ```bash
 ./main -im1 img1.png -im2 img2.png -desc 11 -match_ratio 1 -applyfilter 0